What is mortgage preapproval?

 Getting a mortgage preapproval is a great way to show sellers and lenders that you are serious about purchasing a home.
 So what exactly does getting preapproved mean?

-Many home buyers (not just the first-timers) believe that purchasing a home starts with searching for the perfect home, and attending open houses.
+Many people, not just first-time homebuyers, believe that purchasing a home starts with searching for the perfect home, and attending open houses.
 While there's nothing wrong with starting there, starting your home buying journey by talking with a lender can be more beneficial.
 Potential home buyers can actually gain the upper hand in buying a home by receiving a preapproval letter from a lender.
+And, in a lot of cases, sellers won't take you seriously unless you have one-- making it all the more important to get a preapproval letter before you start searching for your dream home.

 Seeking a preapproval letter is simple.
 All you have to do is consult with a lender and provide some basic information.
 This alone can be beneficial, as it gives you the chance of discussing your budget and the mortgage options available to you.
 The lender will then perform a "hard pull" of your financial history.
-This means that they will heavily scrutinize every aspect of your financial profile.
-Please bear in mind that the "hard pull" will affect your credit.
+This means that they will heavily scrutinize every aspect of your financial profile, including your credit score.
+Please bear in mind that the "hard pull" will affect your credit-- but not too badly.
+For example, FICO says that credit report inquires will usually drop your credit score less than 5 points.
 Don't fret too much though, as this also allows you to find out if you have any problems or red flags that you may not have been aware of that could hinder your home purchase.
+And, if you're looking to get preapproval from multiple lenders, FICO also recommends that you do so in the same 30-day period-- since the credit bureaus will usually count multiple inquires during this time as one "hard pull."
 Once this is complete, the lender will draft up your preapproval letter, which will indicate a maximum amount that you are approved to borrow.
 With this approval in hand, househunting within your budget will be a breeze!

 What documents Do You Need for a mortgage preapproval?